Last week at Pizza & 40s, Kara Goldin, the founder of Hint, told a story that fired me up.

 “Listen, I’m in San Francisco.
 I’ve never done beverages before.
 I worked in tech and you can just have this company.
 I launched it, we’re in 10 markets around the Bay Area, and it’s doing pretty well.”

 “And I was like… did he just call me sweetie?”
 Kara said.
 “I just put the phone down and lost him for five minutes.
 And then finally, a light bulb went off.
 He really thinks Americans love sweet.”

 “And so,” Goldin said, “I have runway to go and launch this company because he’s not focused on a company with no sweeteners.”

 This conversation inspired Goldin.
 Now, 12 years later, Hint Water is doing tens of millions of dollars a year in sales.
 And companies like Apple, Facebook, and LinkedIn stock their fridges with Hint’s variety pack of flavors.

 Funny enough, 18 months after this conversation with the Coke exec, Kara was told by a friend that Hint was not only on Coke’s radar, but was listed on a slideshow during a Coke meeting on potential competitors.
 “We can’t let Hint get to the point of VitaminWater,” the slide read.

 Listen to your naysayers… not because they’re right, but because it’s fuel.

-BTW, Hint is giving Hustle readers a chance to get the variety pack delivered to your door for $15 using this special link.
-No shipping fees, no grocery store runs.
+BTW, Hint is giving Hustle readers a chance to get the variety pack delivered to your door for $18 using this special link.
 Go forth, and stay hydrated.

 A note from The Hustle: Every morning at 9am Pacific, we send an email with the top news stories in business and tech.
 It's kind of like if your friend read the internet all day then told you the important stuff in a fun, easy to understand way.
 Join the club and impress your coworkers with how smart you are.